 Recognizing Toddler Diarrhea

 Fortunately, most diarrhea among children under 5 years old is due to mild viral infections that last no more than five to seven days.
 However, diarrhea can continue for weeks.
-When faced with this chronic diarrhea in their young children, parents need to know the features that separate serious infectious diarrhea from the common, mild, chronic, non-specific diarrhea of childhood, also called toddler
+When faced with this chronic diarrhea in their young children, parents need to know the features that separate serious infectious diarrhea from the common, mild, chronic, non-specific diarrhea of childhood, also called toddler diarrhea or sloppy-stool syndrome.

 Usually this problem begins at about 18 months to 2 years of age and lasts for weeks to even years.
 The child customarily passes three to five loose or mushy stools per day without blood or pus in them.
 You may see undigested food particles come straight through, and the child is gassy.
 The child continues to grow and to gain weight normally while remaining happy, playful, and free from abdominal pain.